How Bots are Being Used to Skew NFT Prices for Big Profit

 How to stop bid manipulation by bots

-It’s difficult for such marketplaces to identify a cancelled bid as a bot without a pattern of repetition from the buyer.
+It’s difficult for such marketplaces to identify a canceled bid as a bot without a pattern of repetition from the buyer.
 This is made worse as bots get better and better at disguising themselves as human, flying under the radar of detection.

 At Netacea we approach each bot attack using the stages defined by the BLADE (Business Logic Attack Definition) framework.
 At the defense bypass stage of their attacks, bots use techniques like human emulation, rotating residential proxies and rate limiting to avoid being caught out or blocked.
 For example, thousands of requests originating from one source would be easily identified as a bot attack, but using multiple IP addresses sidesteps this defense.